angular/angular/aio/content/guide/observables-in-angular.md

 Typically, to provide suggestions for completion of input strings, you need to do a series of separate tasks:

 * Listen for data from an input.
-* Trim whitespace from input string and make sure it is of a minimum length.
+* Trim whitespace from the input string and ensure it is of a minimum length.
-* Debounce, so you can wait for a break in keystrokes rather than send off API requests for every keystroke.
+* Debounce changes to the input value, so you can wait for a break in keystrokes rather than fire API requests for every keystroke.
 * Don’t send a request if the value stays the same; for instance, if the user rapidly hits a character, then a backspace.
-* Cancel ongoing AJAX requests if their results will be invalidated by the updated results.
+* Cancel outstanding AJAX requests if their results will be invalidated by a change in the input text.

-Writing this in full JavaScript can be quite involved.
-With observables, you can use a simple series of RxJS operators:
+Implementing this logic manually can be quite complex.
+With observables, you can use a straightforward series of RxJS operators, as in the following example.

 <code-example path="practical-observable-usage/src/typeahead.ts" header="Typeahead"></code-example>